Infused Pre-Rolls: What They Are and If They’re Worth It

 Coated on the Outside

-These are the eye-catching infused joints covered in oil and rolled in kief.
+You’ll also see joints covered in oil and rolled in kief or diamonds.

 But exterior coatings are sometimes more about visual marketing than smoking quality.